alanthebrighter/alanthebrighter.github.io/_posts/2025-03-18-ArchLinuxSetup.md

 ### 💢 The most painful experience that already have
-Nothing works, everything is broken or in conflict, but i learn some stuff
+Nothing works, everything is broken or in conflict, but I learned some thing.
+If wasn't for the help of multiples AI(ChatGPT, DeepSeek, Claude) to help me solve my problems, I would never installed this system alone.
+- **Unsolved Problem:** Using Middle click mouse to scroll easily the pages.
 #### 🪤 Basic Setup
 After Booting USB Flash with UEFI, Ethernet was working, every seems okay, so I ran: `ping -c 3 google.com`, to test the network, since network was okay, then `arch install`, to start the simple method of installation, made some basic configs, used recommended partition setup to the storage with BTRFS option.
 English, US, Brazil Mirror, en_US, UTF-8, systemcmd-bootctl, yes, created a new user with root privileges, desktop, KDE Plasma, sddm, first PulseAudio later changed for PipeWire, linux, network as same as the usb boot, sao_paulo, true.
 ![Arch Install Menu](https://diolinux.com.br/wp-content/uploads/2022/11/instalar-o-arch-linux-menu-inicial-padrao-760x569.jpg)